codecombat/codecombat/app/assets/markdown/faq.md

 ### Does CodeCombat work on an iPad?
 We do not currently support iPads or Android Tablets at this time.

+### Does CodeCombat support Clever Instant Logins?
+Yes!
+Check our our [Clever Integration FAQ](/teachers/resources/clever-faq) for more details on how to get started.

 ### Is there a recommended browser and operating system?
 CodeCombat runs best on computers with at least 4GB of RAM, on a modern browser such as Chrome, Safari, Firefox, or Edge.
 Chromebooks with less RAM may have minor graphics issues in later courses.